gabriel88766/NESEmulator/README.md

 - On macOS, to be tested yet, but fully working on windows and linux.
 - After editing source files, just run `cmake --build build` to rebuild.
 - Not intending to make a release, but would do if anyone want.
+- Currently supporting mapper 0, 1, 2, 3, 4, 185, but surely not all games using these mappers.
+However I'm sure it is supporting over 100 games.